dwringer/a3system/README.md

                 <despawn-radius>] execVM "mkcivs\civtriggers.sqf";
 ```

+Because of the way civtriggers.sqf works, the Game Logic must be given a name.
 To set up an ambush from the ambient civilians, place one or more objects in
 the area to represent weapon caches, giving each a unique name in the editor.
 Then, set up a trigger and in its on-activation field put the following: